 Hamilton’s personal history is one of the remaining scrappy and pushing through.
 Orphaned at a young age, Hamilton immediately began to work, and his hard work earned him a good reputation.
 People who knew him worked together to send him to college in New York City, and that is where he began with the Revolutionary cause.

 He later joined Congress and then became the first Secretary of the Treasury.
 While Hamilton, unfortunately, did not live at Hamilton Grange for long, it has gained tremendous support and attention.
 The house itself has had to be relocated multiple times.
-Hamilton Grange’s present-day Harlem location is its third, and final, resting place.
+Hamilton Grange’s present-day Harlem location is it is the third and final resting place.

 Visitors to Hamilton Grange can tour the home and see it recreated in its splendor of the early 1800s.
 Visitors can also enjoy St. Nicolas Park, which was then re-landscaped to match Hamilton’s written descriptions of how he had landscaped his land.
 Everything is laid out in accordance to Hamilton’s specifications, and so present-day visitors can feel what living at Hamilton Grange would’ve felt like in its heyday.

 New York Public Library

-One of the largest public libraries of the world, The New York Public Library, located on the 5th Avenue, is home to roughly 53 million books and other pieces of print.
+One of the largest public libraries of the world, The New York Public Library, located on 5th Avenue, is home to roughly 53 million books and other pieces of print.
 Founded in 1895, this cornerstone of the New York Public Library system is located in Midtown in Manhattan.
 Luckily enough, you don’t need a library card to access this pinnacle of the library establishments.

 Now, if you don’t have a library card, you cannot check out any books, but you can still browse.
 And browsing is likely one of the best things you can do in this immaculate institution.
 The New York Public Library proudly owns a Gutenberg Bible, an illustrated history of NYC, and the permanent home of the beloved stuffed animals that A.A.
 Milne’s cherished Winnie the Pooh and Friends are based on.
 Even though there are millions upon millions of manuscripts to peruse, there is plenty of New York and American history to observe.